Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 by his bloated face and the water that the wind kept squeezing from his eyes.
 They sat down on two iron chairs, side by side but not too close together.
 He saw that she was about to speak.
 She moved her clumsy shoe a few centimetres and deliberately crushed a twig.
-Her feet seemed to have grown Free eBooks at Planet eBook.com 369 broader, he noticed.
+Her feet seemed to have grown broader, he noticed.
 ‘I betrayed you,’ she said baldly.
 ‘I betrayed you,’ he said.